syrusakbary/Flask-SuperAdmin/README.rst

 This is library for building adminstrative interface on top of Flask framework.

-Instead of providing simple scaffolding for SQLAlchemy, Mongoengine or Django models, Flask-SuperAdmin provides tools that can be used to build adminstrative interface of any complexity, using consistent look and feel.
+Instead of providing simple scaffolding for SQLAlchemy, MongoEngine or Django models, Flask-SuperAdmin provides tools that can be used to build adminstrative interface of any complexity, using consistent look and feel.